-Team sports can boost children’s confidence, create comradery, release stress, and make it easier for kids to focus in the classroom.
-But when sports cause itchy, red eczema flare-ups, your child may not feel as excited or encouraged to join the team.
+Team sports can boost children’s confidence, create camaraderie, release stress, and make it easier for kids to focus in the classroom.
+But when sports cause itchy eczema flare-ups, your child may not feel as excited or encouraged to join the team.
 Here’s how to help your child navigate school sports while managing eczema.

 Eczema and Exercise: Can Sweat Cause Eczema?